-Students are advised to make appropriate financial arrangements prior to registration.
+Students must make appropriate financial arrangements prior to acceptance.

 Transient (Visiting) Students

 A student who is in regular attendance at another institution may register as a visiting student for one semester or the Summer Session.
 A transient student must submit: